jbrucker/219244/Schedule.md

 ### Week 1
 A "mini-project" as overview of what you will do during your own software project for this course.

 For today you will work in teams of 5.
-You may change your team later for your course project.
+You may choose a _different_ team later for the course project, so don't spend a lot of time selecting a team now.

 The activities to perform are: